Cyber attacks on Gulf infrastructure seen rising

 "All companies have to prepare response plans," said Hervi Meurie, general manager of C4 Advanced Solutions LLC, an Abu Dhabi-based technology and security firm.
 "What happens if the electricity network gets hit by a virus and goes down for three days?"

-Iran, the target of international economic sanctions focused on its oil industry over its disputed nuclear programme, has been hit by several cyber attacks in the last few years.
+Iran, the target of international economic sanctions focused on its oil industry over its disputed nuclear program, has been hit by several cyber attacks in the last few years.

 In April, a virus targeted Iranian oil ministry and national oil company networks, forcing Iran to disconnect the control systems of oil facilities including Kharg Island, which handles most of the country's crude exports.